MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-to-trim-existing-versions-from-sites-or-libraries.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how to trim existing versions from sites or libraries."
+description: "This article provides guidance on how to Schedule Job to Trim existing Versions from Sites or Libraries."

 ---

-# How to Trim Existing Versions from Sites or Libraries
+# Schedule Job to Trim existing Versions from Sites or Libraries - Tutorial4

 This article describes how Site Administrators can trim existing version history on a Site or Document Library.
 In this tutorial we will cover:

-- Apply a trim mode on report file
-- Schedule trim job
+- Optimize Input File
+- Queue Trim Job
 - Check progress of trim job
+- Review impact on storage metrics

 Trimming existing versions is performed in the following sequence of steps: